zhypersonaluse/DataScientistPrep/ProductSense/Steps.md

     - S3.
 Summerization
         Once the root cause is determined, we could evaluate how this metrics will affect the long term goal.
 If this change impact the long term goal, we could contact the counterparties for either a rollback or another round of strategy change.

+- Type 2: Whether launch a new product or not: When there is a new product, what should be done to determine whether the proposed product should be launched or not?
+    -

 - Ask Assumptions:
     - What are the goals of this new feature?